As told to Christy Weis

 When I’m at work, it doesn’t really feel like I’m at work.
 I’m able to be silly or get on the floor and play with kids, and use my brain to think creatively about handling situations with a unique, personalized approach.

-You have to deep respect for children and working with them, and be patient, and also be creative.
+You need to have deep respect for children and working with them, and be patient, and also be creative.
 Not necessarily in the sense of being artistic, but thinking outside of the box, where you ask the question, “How can we do this procedure differently?” or “How can we come up with something maybe a little different than normal that will work for this child?”

 Child life is a really unique profession – lots of different kinds of people can be successful child life specialists.
 We have a pretty big team here at the Stollery, and there are so many different personalities on the team.